dawn-infra-labs/dawn-secure-transport/architecture/node-discovery-architecture.md

 The discovery engine assigns a score to each node based on:

 - Availability
 - Latency
 - Historical reliability
 - Transport support
-- Regional blocking patterns
+- Regional reachability patterns
 - Policy hints

 ### Example Scoring Structure